WASI

 Limitations

-You shouldn't use WASI policies under regular circumstances because they suffer from the following limitations:
+You shouldn't use WASI policies under regular circumstances because they have inferior performance at evaluation time compared to waPC/Rego ones.

 Use cases